Human-Connection/Human-Connection-Clock-API/README.md

 2. Go to the newly created Clock-of-Change-API directory (`cd Clock-of-Change-API` in the console) and run `npm install`.
 Now all the dependencies should install.
 3. Edit the file `core/db.js` and add your MySQL credentials (host, user, password, database name).
-4. Create the tables - ADD LATER
+4. Create the tables - TODO: Add create table script & insert start values
 5. Edit the file `core/mailer.js` and add your smtp credentials (host, user, password)

 Now the Clock of Change API server is ready to tick.